State-by-State Medicaid Challenges: What Providers Need to Know in 2025

 Michigan

-- Challenge: Recent changes to behavioral health carve-outs and inconsistent payment timelines.
+Challenge: Changes to behavioral health carve-outs and erratic payment schedules.

 Louisiana